Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Preliminary Study

 \section{Preliminary Study}

-~ This study aims to assess and uncover accessible function features that are effective at identifying non-homologous functions to guide our pre-filtration construction.
+~ This study aims to assess and uncover accessible function features that are effective at identifying non-homologous functions to guide our pre-filtration design.
 To evaluate the features, we prepare the code base and incorporate a number of metrics (\cref{sec:benchmark}).
-To uncover appropriate features, we evaluate and compare popular conventional features found in existing remarkable works (\cref{sec:feature_eval}).
+We focus primarily on evaluating and comparing prevalent conventional features present in existing remarkable works (\cref{sec:feature_eval}).